Incoming Transfer Students

 Department-Specific Practices

 - Foreign Language credit: all foreign language credit will transfer in as general one hundred level credit initially (i.e. SPANISH 1XX).
-Students must take a proficiency exam and submit a request for department review in order to have any coursework updated to a difference articulation (i.e. SPANISH 121-1).
+Students must take a proficiency exam and submit a request for department review in order to have any coursework updated to a different articulation (i.e. SPANISH 121-1).

 - Chemistry credit: all eligible prior coursework will transfer in as general department credit (i.e. CHEM 1XX).
 Students must take a placement exam and submit a request for department review in order to have any coursework updated to a difference articulation (i.e. CHEM 151).
 Transfer credit for Organic Chemistry or higher will only be eligible for general CHEM 2XX credit.